-The experiments were run on a machine equipped with a 12-core Intel Xeon CPU E5-2690 v3 running at 2.60GHz.
+The experiments were run on a machine equipped with two 12-core Intel Xeon CPU E5-2690 v3 running at 2.60GHz.
 Exclusive node access was used to avoid timing artifacts and ensure that all 24 CPU threads were available for parallel runs.
 The C code was compiled with version 9.3.0 of the GNU Compiler Collection (GCC) with the optimization flag -03 and the architecture option -march=native.
 The MATLAB experiments were run using the 64-bit GNU/Linux version of MATLAB 9.10 (R2021a).
 For our parallel implementations, we used version 4.5 of the OpenMP library.
-Source code and scripts to reproduce the experiments discussed in this section are available on GitHub.5
+Source code and scripts to reproduce the experiments discussed in this section are available on GitHub.

-We compare the three versions of our codes.
+We compare three versions of our codes.

-- cpfloat_seq denotes the sequential C codes in our library.
+- cpfloat\seq denotes the sequential C codes in our library.
 Rounding is performed using the algorithms in Section 6. - cpfloat denotes the C codes in our library that leverage OpenMP and employ the auto-tuning technique discussed in Section 7 to switch between sequential and parallel implementations.
-Rounding is performed using the algorithms in Section 6. - cpfloat_ml denotes our MEX interface to cpfloat compiled in MATLAB.
+Rounding is performed using the algorithms in Section 6. - cpfloat\ml denotes our MEX interface to cpfloat compiled in MATLAB.
 For large matrices, this function relies on the parallel version of our C codes.

-In the plots, we use the shorthand notation $\langle f_s | f_t \rangle$ to denote the conversion of numbers in the storage format f_s to the target format f_t .
 As the numerical validation of the code has already been discussed in Section 7, here we focus on timings.
-We time the C or C++ code by comparing the value returned by the function clock_gettime with CLOCK_MONOTONIC before and after the execution, and take the median of 1,000 repetitions in order to reduce the influence of possible outliers.
+We time the C or C++ code by comparing the value returned by the function clock\gettime with CLOCK\MONOTONIC before and after the execution, and take the median of 1,000 repetitions in order to reduce the influence of possible outliers.
 For the MATLAB code, we rely on the function timeit, which runs a portion of code several times and returns the median of the measurements.